 At first, this wasn’t considered surprising since it’s not uncommon to find long-dead, weathered shells, or even live specimens, along historically degraded sections of the Scioto.
 However, it quickly became apparent these specimens were very different from the shells that are normally encountered.
 For one, they included the rare but distinct and aptly named, “rabbitsfoot” mussel which is now restricted to only a handful of high quality streams in Ohio, such as Little Darby Creek.
 In addition, numerous “Pleurobema-type” shells were found with their protruding and strongly deflected shell beak or “umbo” at the hinge point.
 There are a number of different species within this genus but most from Ohio are rare and state-listed by the Ohio Department of Natural Resources and some are even federally-listed (Figure 2).
 As sampling continued, they realized the shells were not only accumulating at the base of the bank, but were also buried and protruding from the soft clay near the waterline (Figure 3).
 Within a half hour, dozens of shells were excavated, many of which were in remarkably good condition.
 For example, most retained their periostracum, the thin, outer organic layer or “skin” that gives the shells their color and distinctive patterns.
 Others had unworn bumps and pustules and a few still retained their delicate inner shell lining or “nacre”.
 Later, after MBI mussel specialist Anthony Sasson joined the sampling, more shells were found, not only in the clay, but in additional deposits further from the bank.
 These were covered by a layer of muck and silt and perched on the shallow, hardpan shelf that extended out into the channel.

 Figure 2.
-Specimens from the site included 130 whole or half shells of the federally endangered clubshell mussel (Pluerobema clava; top) and rough pigtoe (Pleurobema plenum; bottom), a species extirpated from Ohio.
+Specimens from the site included 130 whole or half shells of the federally endangered clubshell mussel (Pluerobema clava; left) and rough pigtoe (Pleurobema plenum; right), a species extirpated from Ohio.

 At first glance, it was thought the shells might represent an old muskrat midden or a “garbage dump” of spent shells where, over time, muskrats or raccoons pried apart, ate, and then discarded the empty shells of their prey.
 However, midden specimens usually show evidence of gnawing, like teeth marks or claw scratches, and these specimens had none.
 It seems more likely the shells were dead, possibly the result of a die-off, then deposited soon after by high water or a flood.
 One thing was obvious, the shells did not represent recent populations and must have been living before this section of the river became grossly polluted, a period of between 140-180 years ago.